 Date of Birth: 9 Mar 1958

-Address (at date of the direction): Mount Auldyn House, Jurby Road, Ramsey, Isle of Man, IM8 3PF
+Address (at date of the prohibition): Mount Auldyn House, Jurby Road, Ramsey, Isle of Man, IM8 3PF

-Particulars of Directions: Financial Services Act 2008, Section 10A - Prohibitions.
+Particulars of prohibition: Financial Services Act 2008, Section 10A - Prohibitions.

 Mr Dixon is prohibited from acting as a director (as defined in section 48 of the FSA), Isle of Man Resident Officer (as defined in Rule 8.21(2) of the Financial Services Rulebook 2013), Money Laundering Reporting Officer or deputy Money Laundering Reporting Officer (as defined under paragraph 3 of the Anti-Money Laundering and Countering the Financing of Terrorism Code 2015) or Compliance Officer (as referred to in Rule 8.18 of the Financial Services Rulebook 2013), of any body corporate carrying on, in or from the Isle of Man, any regulated activity as defined in section 3 of the FSA.

-Date on which direction takes effect: 19 Apr 2017
+Date on which prohibition takes effect: 19 Apr 2017